Mikawa, Yamagata: Economy

 The economy of Mikawa is based on agriculture.

 Education

 Mikawa has three public elementary schools and one public middle school operated by the town government.
 The town does not have a high school.

 Transportation

 Railway

 Mikawa does not have any passenger railway service.
+The nearest stations are Tsuruoka Station, Fujishima Station, and Nishibukuro Station on the JR East Uetsu Main Line.